alentoghostflame/SummonerWarBot/README.md

 1. Switch from screepcap to something faster
 2. Find method to either shrink the size of image transferred, or increase rate of transfer.

+### Notes

+Hypothetically, with a lot of work, the core methods of this script could be adapted to suit games that don't need the screen to be updated very fast.